This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Make healthy choices for dinner.
 Make it a habit to add vegetables to your family's meals.
-Include healthy protein foods.
-Choose beans or other legumes such as split peas or lentils.
-Choose fish, skinless chicken or turkey, or lean cuts of beef or pork.
-Cut off any visible fat before you cook the food.
+Serve low-fat protein foods such as chicken or turkey without skin, lean red meat, or legumes (beans or split peas).
 Some dessert ideas include fruit dishes, low-fat ice cream, or angel food cake with fresh strawberries.

 - Decrease calories.

 - Cook with less fat.
 Bake, roast, or poach (cook in simmering liquid) meats instead of frying.